Kent State Biologist Nets Grant to Study Calorie-Burning Process That Could Help Fight Obesity

 Physical activity is essential to fighting obesity, and scientists are constantly working to make this activity more effective and beneficial.

-A $450,000 grant from the National Institutes of Health will help Kent State Biological Sciences Professor, Dr. Colleen Novak, better understand how the body allocates energy and burns fat.
+A $450,000 grant from the National Institutes of Health will help biology professor Colleen Novak, Ph.D., from Kent State University’s College of Arts and Sciences better understand how the body allocates energy and burns fat.

 In her project, “Mechanisms Underlying Contextual Induction of Muscle Thermogenesis,” Novak is studying the biological phenomenon known as thermogenesis — how the body burns caloric energy, turning it into heat.